DOI10.47051/DLVU2368

 Figure 2: Distribution of Loxopholis parietalis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Loxopholis, which comes from the Greek words loxos (=slanting) and pholis (=scale),20 probably refers to the obliquely arranged dorsal scales of L. rugiceps, the type species of the genus.21 The specific epithet parietalis probably refers the unusual shape and arrangement of the parietal scales in this species.22
+Etymology: The generic name Loxopholis, which comes from the Greek words loxos (=slanting) and pholis (=scale),20 probably refers to the obliquely arranged dorsal scales of L. rugiceps, the type species of the genus.21 The specific epithet parietalis probably refers to the unusual shape and arrangement of the parietal scales in this species.22

-See it in the wild: Common Root Lizards can be seen with almost complete certainty in forested areas throughout the species’s area of distribution in Ecuador.
+See it in the wild: Common Root Lizards can be seen with almost complete certainty in forested areas throughout the species’ area of distribution in Ecuador.
 The species is particularly abundant in terra-firme forests of Yasuní National Park, Cuyabeno Reserve, and Jatun Sacha Biological Reserve.
 These lizards can easily be spotted by carefully scanning the leaf-litter along forest trails during sunny days.

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.